 The graduate degree program includes coursework (24 semester credits minimum), and an independent research project leading to a thesis (6 semester credits minimum).
 A completed thesis, evaluated by a faculty advisory committee, is required.
-Student research may focus on any area in which faculty are interested.
+Your research may focus on any area in which faculty are interested.
 Learn more about faculty research interests, which we organize into the areas of:

-The program requires 30 hours of graduate credits taken at Wright State University.
-The student's course schedule of courses (24 credit hours minimum) and thesis research (6 credit hours minimum) will be specified through a Program of Study approved by the student's advisory committee of three graduate faculty members.
+The program requires 30 hours of graduate credits taken at Wright State.
+Your schedule of courses (24 credit hours minimum) and thesis research (6 credit hours minimum) will be specified through a program of study approved by an advisory committee of three graduate faculty members.

-View Master of Science in Earth and Environmental Sciences program information and degree requirements in the Academic Catalog.
+View the Master of Science in Earth and Environmental Sciences program information and degree requirements in the Academic Catalog.

 Admission into graduate programs of the Department of Earth and Environmental Sciences is competitive.
 January 31 is the deadline for first review of complete applications, including transcripts, GRE scores, statement of academic and professional goals, and letters of reference.
 Applications received after January 31 will be reviewed, but may not receive the highest priority for acceptance and financial support.

 Applicants to the M.S. program must have a baccalaureate foundation in science.
-The minimum requirement for admission is one year (either 2 semesters or 3 quarters) of undergraduate coursework in at least 3 of the following scientific disciplines:
+The minimum requirement for admission is one year (either 2 semesters or 3 quarters) of undergraduate coursework in at least three of the following scientific disciplines:

 - Computer science

-Students lacking the minimum undergraduate coursework may be accepted into the M.S. program, but they may be required to successfully complete coursework in disciplines of deficiency prior to graduation.
+If you lack the minimum undergraduate coursework, you may be accepted into the M.S. program, but may be required to successfully complete coursework in disciplines of deficiency prior to graduation.

-We invite you to send some information about yourself using the following form: Inquiry From A Prospective Graduate Student
+We invite you to send some information about yourself using the Inquiry from A Prospective Graduate Student form.

 We will reply and direct you to the faculty and programs that best fit your interests.